-For rental revenue, minimum rent revenues are generally recognized on a straight-line basis over the respective initial lease term.
-Contingent rental revenues are contractually defined as to the percentage of rent to be received by us and are tied to fees collected by the lessee.
+For rental revenues, minimum rent revenues are generally recognized on a straight-line basis over the respective initial lease term.
+Contingent rental revenues are contractually defined as to the percentage of rent to be received and are tied to fees collected by our lessee.
 Our contingent rental arrangements generally require payment on a monthly basis with the payment based on the previous month's activity.
-We accrue contingent rental revenues based upon estimates and adjust to actuals as we receive payments.
+We accrue contingent rental revenues based upon estimates and adjust to actual as we receive payments.
 Organic recycling percentage rents range from 5% to 10%.